mani-kv/sveltePortfolio/README.md

-This portfolio uses starter template using Svelte-kit with Tailwind CSS JIT, Markdown and SEO support
+This portfolio uses starter template using Svelte-kit with Tailwind CSS JIT, Markdown and SEO support.

 ## Developing